phosphoresi/rancher-gitlab-deploy/README.md

 # Rancher GitLab Deployment Tool

+This container contains

-**rancher-gitlab-deploy** is a tool for deploying containers built with GitLab CI onto your Rancher infrastructure.
+* **rancher-gitlab-deploy** is a tool for deploying containers built with GitLab CI onto your Rancher infrastructure.
+* rancher CLI
+* docker CLI

 It fits neatly into the `gitlab-ci.yml` workflow and requires minimal configuration.
 It will upgrade existing services as part of your CI workflow.